IDEMSInternational/open-app-builder/scripts/README.md

 Most scripts require additional configuration files which are not publically available within this repo.
 To use the scripts you should first contact the development team for the required configurations.

+## Required Configuration

+In order to run most scripts require specific configuration files which are stored as encrypted in the `config` folder.
+In order to decrypt the files you must place the `private.key` file obtained from one of the repo admin in the folder.
+Files will automatically decrypt on run.

 ## Running scripts from this folder

 Scripts may be added to the `package.json` and can also be listed in the default `index.ts` file which